Chinese report says illnesses may be from new coronavirus

 BEIJING (AP) — A preliminary investigation into viral pneumonia illnesses sickening dozens of people in and around China has identified the possible cause as a new type of coronavirus, state media said Thursday.

-Chinese health authorities did not immediately conform the report from state broadcaster CCTV.
+Chinese health authorities did not immediately confirm the report from state broadcaster CCTV.

 As of Sunday, the Wuhan Municipal Health Commission said 59 people in the central Chinese city were being treated for the respiratory illness.
 Seven were in critical condition, while the rest were stable.

-Laboratory experts as of Wednesday evening had found the novel coronavirus in 15 of those cases, CCTV said, adding that more research must be done before a conclusion is reached.
+Chinese researchers used a sample from one patient to conduct gene sequencing of the virus, said Gauden Galea, a World Health Organization representative to China.

+“Preliminary identification of a novel virus in a short period of time is a notable achievement,” Galea said in a statement, adding that it “demonstrates China's increased capacity to manage new outbreaks.”

-Possible cases of the same illness have been reported in Hong Kong and South Korea involving recent travelers to China.
+Possible cases of the same illness have been reported in Hong Kong, South Korea and Taiwan involving recent travelers to Wuhan.

+Since the end of 2019, Hong Kong public hospitals have reported 38 patients who presented with fever, respiratory infection or pneumonia symptoms after recent visits to Wuhan.
+Twenty-one of those patients have since been discharged, Hong Kong's Hospital Authority said Wednesday.

+No serious cases have been found to be related to those in Wuhan, said Hong Kong health chief Sophia Chan.

+None of the Hong Kong patients had visited the seafood market in Wuhan where some of the mainland Chinese patients worked.
+The South China Seafood City food market will be suspended and investigated, Wuhan's health commission said.

+A Chinese woman who works for a South Korean company was diagnosed Tuesday with pneumonia, according to the Korea Centers of Disease Control and Prevention said.
+Meanwhile, Taiwan authorities said Wednesday that they were quarantining a patient who fell ill with flu symptoms on Jan.
+6, more than two weeks after the individual returned from a trip to Wuhan.

-SARS, or severe acute respiratory syndrome, first infected people in southern China in late 2002, and the illness spread to more than two dozen countries.
-More than 8,000 people were sickened and nearly 800 died, but none have been reported since 2004.
-The new illnesses had raised fears of a SARS recurrence.
+The new illnesses had raised fears of a recurrence of SARS, or severe acute respiratory syndrome.
+The disease first infected people in southern China in late 2002, and spread to more than two dozen countries.
+More than 8,000 people were sickened and nearly 800 died, but no cases have been reported since 2004.

-Another coronavirus caused MERS, or Middle East respiratory syndrome.
-That outbreak started in Jordan and Saudi Arabia in 2012 and spread into about two dozen other countries.
+Another coronavirus causes MERS, or Middle East respiratory syndrome, which started in Jordan and Saudi Arabia in 2012 and spread into about two dozen other countries.
 About 2,500 lab-confirmed cases have been reported, including more than 800 deaths, with cases continuing to be seen in recent years.

 On Wednesday, the U.S. Centers for Disease Control and Prevention put out a health alert advising physicians who treat patients with pneumonia-like illness to consider a possible link to the Chinese outbreak and to wear masks and take other precautions in treating patients who recently traveled to Wuhan.